 The Office of Emergency Preparedness (OEP) executes the County plan for civil defense and disaster relief before, during and after any type of natural or man-made disaster or a wartime situation.
 In accordance with State Executive Law 213, the office develops and maintains a comprehensive emergency management plan to include preparedness, response and recovery.

 The New York State Empire Zone Program (formerly known as the New York State Economic Development Zones Program) was created in 1986.
 The program was originally created to assist distressed parts of the state by giving tax incentives to stimulate private investment and create new jobs.

 The Monroe County Department of Environmental Services (DES) combines advanced wastewater and solid waste management into one sophisticated and proactive organization.
 The staff members of these divisions work together, both in the office and out in the field, to minimize the adverse impacts that our county’s population has on its surrounding land and waterways.

-Tours of the Monroe County Recycling Center, located at 384 Lee Road, can be scheduled for community, scouting and school groups.
-To set up a Recycling Center or Wastewater Treatment Facility tour, call 585 760-7526.
-Similar tours of Monroe County wastewater treatment facilities and the Mill Seat Landfill are subject to the operational, seasonal, and maintenance schedules of each facility.
-A tour of the Mill Seat Landfill can be arranged by calling 585 494-3000.
+Tours of Department of Environmental Services facilities can be scheduled for community, scouting and school groups when possible (NOTE: tours of the Monroe County Recycling Center are no longer being conducted).
+To set up a Wastewater Treatment Facility or ecopark tour, contact firstname.lastname@example.org.
+These tours are subject to the operational, seasonal, and maintenance schedules of each facility.
+To inquire about a tour of the Mill Seat Landfill, call 585 494-3000.